Top Trucking Companies That Will Pay for Your CDL Training

 However, the biggest barrier for many aspiring drivers remains the cost of Commercial Driver’s License training, which can range from $4,000 to $10,000.
 That is where company‑sponsored training programs become an opportunity worth serious attention.

-Why Choose a Trucking Company that Pays for CDL Training?
+How Do I Choose a Trucking Company That Pays For CDL Training?

 The trucking industry faces a persistent driver shortage that impacts freight movement and pay rates.
 The American Trucking Associations (ATA)* reports that the driver gap sits at roughly 60,000 now and could approach 160,000 by 2028 as retirements outpace new entrants.
 This shortage is reflected in hiring pressures across fleets nationwide.